The Questions Are the Answers

 We group students in mixed-age-classes in grades one through four.
 In middle school, we use mixed-age-groupings in advisories, humanities, music, and art.

 Technological literacy is the ability to use, manage, and understand technology.
 Technology skills are important because they enable students to use technology as a tool for learning, both now and in the future.
 These skills also support a learning environment that is characterized by active, inquiry-based education that helps students engage in critical thinking and informed decision-making.
 The standards that FSMN has adopted for technology education include what students should know and understand about technology, and what they should be able to do at each grade level.

 Trips are an important element of progressive education at FSMN.
 School day field trips and overnights are integrated throughout the curriculum starting in kindergarten.

-Classes make frequent day trips to places such as Crosby Farm on the Mississippi River, the Minneapolis Institute of Art, Manos Con Centro or Fort Snelling State Park.
+Classes make frequent day trips to places such as Crosby Farm on the Mississippi River, the Minneapolis Institute of Art, or Fort Snelling State Park, for example.

 Starting in first grade, students go on class overnights.
-Younger children might spend a night at the YMCA Camp Pepin in Red Wing and middle school students journey for four days to places like Lake Itasca.
-Each year, 7th and 8th graders spend a week at Wolf Ridge Environmental Learning Center on the North Shore.
-8th graders culminate their time at FSMN with a week trip to the Boundary Water Canoe Area through YMCA Camp Menogyn.
+Younger children might spend a night at the YMCA Camp Pepin in Red Wing or Voyageurs National Park Association.
+Middle school students journey for three to five days to places like Wolf Ridge and Eagle Bluff.
+The culmination of our Environmental Education program is the 8th graders’ week-long trip to the Boundary Water Canoe Area through YMCA Camp Menogyn.